mitsest/nativescript_docker/README.md

 It includes an atom editor, an android emulator alongside a custom avd file (if you want to use another avd.ini and avd_config.ini file you can pass them as argument to the build script), and nativescript dependencies.
 It supports live-editing of code

 ## Requirements

 Docker

-You host machine should support KVM (run kvm-ok to check)
+Your host machine should support KVM (run kvm-ok to check), or the emulator will be too slow

 ## Build container
 If you want to use another avd name, or another avd.ini name you should genenerate a new avd.ini file.